anoda/UPbplot.py/README.md

 The script was written in Python 3.6.8 and tested on MacOSX (Mojave).
-If you use it under Python 2, please modify lines using ``print'' function in the script.
+If you use it under Python 2, please modify lines using print function in the script.
 Comments are added to the relevant lines.

 Mandatory and optional libraries are listed in [Preparation] section.